mnm-an/Ctf-Writeups/Cybertalents/Cryptographie/Transposed/README.md

 **Initialization:**

     A permutation of numbers from 0 to 6 is created.
-    The message is loaded from a file and padded with "." characters to ensure its length is a multiple of 14.
+    The flag is loaded from a file and padded with "." characters to ensure its length is a multiple of 14.

 **Iterative Transformation (100 iterations):**